maptimeLA/qgis-101-travel-map/README.md

 # qgis-101-webmap
-Workshop on using QGIS to visualie data and export a webmap
+Workshop on using QGIS to generate a dataset and export it as a webmap to GitHub so it is publicly accessible.